Continuous-Space Roadmap Generation for Mobile Robot Fleets with Distance Constraints and Geometry-Aware Discretization: Introduction

-The existing literature reveals a critical gap: grid-based methods are well-suited for large mobile robot fleets but geometrically constrained, while continuous-space methods are geometrically flexible but often lack practical distance constraints required for efficient roadmap utilization.
-This paper introduces a novel approach that bridges this gap by automating the generation of continuous-space roadmaps tailored specifically for efficient mobile robot fleet coordination.
+The existing literature reveals a critical gap: grid-based methods are operationally robust but geometrically constrained, while continuous-space methods offer geometric fidelity but neglect the distance constraints and demand structure required for efficient fleet coordination.
+This paper proposes a novel automated roadmap generation method that addresses this gap.
+Fig.~\ref{fig_Roadmap_abstract} visualizes a representative result for an abstract intralogistics environment with non-uniform transport demand (see Tab.~\ref{tab:transport_matrix}), demonstrating the method's ability to adapt to the environmental geometry while providing redundant, demand-tailored paths between station interaction points.

 The main contributions of this paper are: